Wiretap channel capacity: Secrecy criteria, strong converse, and phase change: Introduction

 In this paper, we determine the secrecy capacities for the general DM-WTC under the above four security requirements, $\mbf{S}_1$--$\mbf{S}_4$, with non-vanishing tolerances.
-All of these results can be straightforwardly obtained using our recently developed equal-image-size source partitioning techniques~\cite{graves2015equal,graves2016information}.
+The converses of all of these capacity results are new, and are straightforwardly obtained using our recently developed equal-image-size source partitioning techniques~\cite{graves2015equal,graves2016information}.
 Further, the $\epsilon$-secrecy capacity for each of these four requirements is unique.
 Under $\mbf{S}_1$ and $\mbf{S}_3$ the \emph{strong converse} property holds, while it does not under $\mbf{S}_2$ and $\mbf{S}_4$ in general.
 In addition, under $\mbf{S}_2$ and $\mbf{S}_4$, the capacity can be broken into distinct phases depending on the error tolerance.
 For instance, under $\mbf{S}_2$ the capacity of the channel is either equal to the capacity of the channel with vanishing error, or the capacity of the channel with no secrecy requirement.
 We call this interesting phenomenon a \emph{phase change.}